sajjadalnuaimi/Iraq-Wealth-Without-Welfare/README.md

 ORDER BY oil_per_corruption_unit DESC;
 ```

-**Finding:** 2014 was Iraq's most inefficient year — the highest ratio of oil wealth to governance quality.
+**Finding:** 2014 was Iraq's most inefficient year, the highest ratio of oil wealth to governance quality.
 Ironically, the years with the lowest inefficiency scores (2020-2021) correspond to oil price crashes, suggesting the government became marginally more accountable when resources were constrained.

 ---